Sandcastles (song): Background

 "Sandcastles" was initially written by Vincent Berry II, inspired by the heartbreak of a ten-year relationship with a girlfriend.
 It was written together with Malik Yusef, who came up with an idea for a track called "We Built Sandcastles That Washed Away" which he sang on a piano with "gospel-influenced lyrics".
 Vincent Berry II immediately related to the lyrics and promised it would be his "last time writing a song about this girl" while also "putting it all in this".
 The song was initially offered to recording artist Teyana Taylor, although Berry found it more suitable for Beyoncé.
 However, Taylor did not record the song and Berry was invited to a studio with songwriter Midian Mathers, who cried upon hearing "Sandcastles".
 Berry, Mathers, and Yusef further worked on the song, with Mathers singing it as a demo.

 Mathers then played the song to Teresa LaBarbera Whites, an A&R executive at the publishing company BMG Rights Management who was the one that signed Beyoncé and her girl group Destiny's Child to the record label Columbia Records at the beginning of their careers.
 When she told Mathers that she was collecting songs for Beyoncé's upcoming sixth studio album, Mathers presented his audio of "Sandcastles".
 During an interview with Los Angeles Times, Berry recalled the moment the song was played to LaBarbera, "Midian was like he's gonna kill me and he didn't give permission but I think this is the kind of song Beyonce needs to sing.
 And when she played it Teresa started to cry.
 I did this song to heal myself and I think that's what people are experiencing when they hear it."

 Beyoncé received "Sandcastles" in February 2015, more than a year after the song was written.
-Berry, who was homeless at the time when the song was included on the track listing of Lemonade did not want to sign a publishing agreement and opted out for keeping ownership of the track, saying: "I wanted to own it and that's a harder road.
+Berry, who was homeless at the time when the song was included on the track listing of Lemonade, did not want to sign a publishing agreement and opted for keeping ownership of the track, saying: "I wanted to own it and that's a harder road.
 That meant being homeless and sleeping in cars and garages and studios and that's what I was willing to do.
-I knew I couldn't sign a publishing deal knowing what they are - essentially a high-interest loan.
+I knew I couldn't sign a publishing deal knowing what they are — essentially a high-interest loan.
 Why would I take that kind of deal?"
 Eventually, he received a call from the singer's team notifying him that the song he wrote was included on the album, along with a production credit he would share with Beyoncé.
 The final version of the song featured new lyrics at the end written by Beyoncé: "And your heart is broken cause I walked away / Show me your scars and I won't walk away.
 And I know I promised that I couldn't stay, baby / [But] every promise don't work out that way" which according to Berry made more sense as she was inspired by a husband and wife relationship unlike his.